MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/background-tasks-and-oem-triggers.md

 ### <span id="Creating_the_custom_trigger"></span><span id="creating_the_custom_trigger"></span><span id="CREATING_THE_CUSTOM_TRIGGER"></span>Creating the custom trigger

-A custom trigger is defined and raised within a native service or device driver through the **RaiseCustomSystemEventTrigger** function.
+A custom trigger is defined and raised within a native service or device driver through the **RtlRaiseCustomSystemEventTrigger** function.
 It can then be registered for from a universal app and used to initiate a background task in relatively the same manner as a system defined trigger.

 The following code excerpt illustrates how to raise a custom trigger.